-We have now reached more than 1.5 million people affected by the crisis, across Syria, Lebanon and Jordan.
+We are acting to support the millions of people who are sheltering in countries that are not their own.
+We have now reached many people affected by the crisis, across Syria, Lebanon and Jordan and have a project helping refugees in Italy.
 With your support we can reach more.

 The scale of the Syrian crisis